dimagi/commcare-hq/README.md

 CommCare HQ apps work with [CommCare mobile](https://github.com/dimagi/commcare-android) and its bundled [web application platform](https://github.com/dimagi/formplayer).

+This is a test change.
+DO NOT MERGE

 ### Key Components

 + CommCare application builder